 - use Affinity Bloc / People Cluster scheme in all data sets

-How many Muslim people groups in South and East Africa have a complete Bible but are unreached?
+How many people groups in South Asia do not have Scripture portions, the Jesus Film, Gospel recordings or radio broadcasts and are unreached?
 Answer ...

 Unreached Peoples Fact